Cost Update

 How San Francisco Compares to Other US Cities

-San Francisco is rarely the cheapest place to do anything, and driveway paving is no exception.
-Our local average of $7,474 sits significantly higher than what you’ll find in other major hubs.
-For example, in Atlanta, you’re looking at an average of $4,819, and in Tampa, it drops further to $4,460.
-Even in a high-demand tech hub like Boston, the average sits at $4,768.
+San Francisco is rarely the "budget" option for anything, and driveway paving is no exception.
+Our local average of $7,474 sits significantly higher than other major hubs.
+For instance, in Boston, you would pay an average of $4,768.
+Even in Portland, where rain-heavy climates demand high-quality drainage work, the average is just $5,150.

 How Much Does Driveway Paving Cost in San Francisco?